lu78abranches/api-orcamento-manipulado/README.md

 ---

+### 🔄 Interactive End-to-End Workflow
+1. **Upload Prescription:** Send a medical prescription image directly to the cloud backend.
+2. **AI Automated Processing:** Google Gemini Vision reads the image, running NLP data extraction in the background.
+3. **Instant Budget Engine:** The system structures the data, runs the specialized pricing engine, and automatically saves a new record to the PostgreSQL instance.
+4. **Real-Time Data Sync:** The record is instantly made available for real-time dashboard polling.

 ## 🚀 Key Features

 * **AI Image Processing**: Integrates with the **Google Gemini API** (using the multimodal `gemini-2.5-flash` model) to read uploaded medical prescription images and intelligently parse text, medications, and pricing.